Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### CompleteAssembly
 Debug method to complete gate assembly.

+# WBIGateAssemblyChecker

+A handy class for making sure that a jumpgate is fully assembled.

+## Fields

+### totalSegments
+Total number of segments to check.
+### primaryNodeName
+Name of the node to check for other gate segments.
+### secondaryNodeName
+Name of the node to check for other gate segments.

 # WBIInertialDampener

 This part module enhances engine thrust and Isp.
 While the vessel's reported mass will remain unchanged, thrust, Isp, TWR, and delta-v values will be affected.